patrickswijgman/wizard.nvim/README.md

             },
           },
         },

-        -- Extra: Disable semantic tokens, in favor of e.g. Treesitter. disable_semantic_tokens = true,
+        -- If you use Treesitter you might want to disable semantic tokens for -- language servers that use them to prevent race conditions. disable_semantic_tokens = true,

+        on_attach = function(client, bufnr)
+          print("hello")
+        end
       },
     },
     {
       "biome",
       {
-        -- Extra: Execute these LSP code actions before buffer is written. code_actions_on_save = { "source.fixAll.biome", "source.organizeImports.biome" },
+        -- Execute these LSP code actions before buffer is written. code_actions_on_save = { "source.fixAll.biome", "source.organizeImports.biome" },
       },
     },